 Bicycle shipping is easy once you know the basics.
 What’s the best way to ship a bike?
 How much does it cost to ship a bike?
 And where do you get a bicycle shipping box?
 In this article, we’ll answer each of these questions and cover the most common bike shipping blunders we see.

-So, whether you’re gearing up for a group ride in the Ozarks or planning a vacation in Hawaii, The Complete Bicycle Shipping Guide for 2021 is guaranteed to help you coordinate a successful shipment.
+So, whether you’re exploring bicycle tours or you’ve already settled on a group ride in the Ozarks, The Complete Bicycle Shipping Guide for 2022 is sure to help you coordinate a successful shipment.

 Choose a topic below.
 We recommend starting with Bike Shipping Basics.

 The 3 basics of bicycle shipping include: bicycle shipping methods, bicycle shipping services and bicycle shipping costs.
 So, let’s briefly discuss each one of these starting with bicycle shipping methods.

 FedEx and UPS both offer bicycle shipping.
 If you’re traveling, you can also choose to bring your bike on the plane.
 That said, most cyclists and triathletes ship their bike even though they’re flying to the same destination because lugging a bike box through a busy airport is hard work and baggage fees are expensive.
 If that weren’t reason enough, TSA inspections often result in bike damage due to poor repacking.
 All things considered, the cost, convenience and relatively low-risk makes UPS or FedEx bicycle shipping the best method.